 - Maybe you're monitoring your spouse's dress habits ("Aren't you dressed up fancy, just to go to work").

-- Do you fly into a rage if your spouse gets home from work a few minutes late.
+- Do you fly into a rage wondering where your spouse was if your spouse gets home from work a little late.

 - Do you listen in on your spouse's phone conversations even if there's been no unusual or suspicious behavior.

 Unprovoked Jealousy Is Not Good